In sustainable agriculture systems, a comprehensive weed management strategy involves a deliberate, two-pronged approach:

 Effecting the first of these can be much more time- and labor-intensive than the second, but when they are implemented in tandem, the two phases work together to maximal effect.

-Here are the key principles of this dual approach.
+Here are the basics of this dual approach.

 MAKE SEVERAL PASSES — WITH THE RIGHT TOOLS